CraftingGamerTom/QCC-Greenhouse-DataCollectionSvc/README.md

 	yearly)
 	~Puts sensor data in for live data viewing (Keeps latest sensor info) ~Creates database to handle friendly sensor names
+GET:
+ - /test
+ 	~Displays "Test" on the users browser to show the client is running.

 			----------   Data Collection   ----------